dotnet/docs-aspire/docs/azureai/azureai-openai-component.md

 # .NET Aspire Azure AI OpenAI component

 In this article, you learn how to use the .NET Aspire Azure AI OpenAI client.
-The `Aspire.Azure.AI.OpenAI` library is used to register an <xref:Azure.AI.OpenAI.OpenAIClient> in the dependency injection (DI) container for consuming Azure AI OpenAI or OpenAI functionality.
+The `Aspire.Azure.AI.OpenAI` library is used to register an `OpenAIClient` in the dependency injection (DI) container for consuming Azure AI OpenAI or OpenAI functionality.
 It enables corresponding logging and telemetry.

 For more information on using the `OpenAIClient`, see [Quickstart: Get started generating text using Azure OpenAI Service](/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython&pivots=programming-language-csharp).